vahidzee/pi-surveillance/server/ReadMe.md

   After the device has successfully acquired a valid access token, it will update its local stack of `face_embeddings` by employing the **fetch** API endpoint.

+* **fetch**: Using this endpoint client devices can receive a list of the most recent `face_embeddings` required for identifying faces.
+To bypass the need for a reliable network connection (which can be necessary for continual socket connections) or the need for implementing complicated push notification based communication with face-detectors, each device is in charge of updating its embedding table periodically.

+* **introduce**: Upon observation of unknown faces, using this API endpoint face-detector devices upload captured `image`, and `embedding`.
+The management system cross-checks the received `face_embedding` with users known faces repository.
+If the face is unrecognized, a new `Face` instance is added to the users known faces list, else, the related face information is fetched.
+In response, system sends back the `face_id` of either the previously known or the newly created Face instance.

+* **log**: Using this API endpoint, devices send updates once they recognize a person passing by.
+The field `kind` specifies whether the person entered or left the under-surveillance area.
+The purpose of the `face_id` field is as one can speculate, for stating the identity of the person passing by.
+Optionally (if the network connection is reliable enough) devices can choose to send the captured image of the incident for further inspection by writing it as a `FILE` field on their HTTP request.

+  It is important to note that when a new face is observed, first the device would **introduce** it to central management receiving its corresponding `face_id` in response.
+Then the respective log is sent through a **log** API call.

 ## Requirements